pydantic/pydantic-ai/docs/index.md

 ## Hello World Example

-Here's a minimal example of PydanticAI:
+Here's a minimal example of PydanticAI, where we define a very simple [Agent](agents.md) that uses the [Gemini 1.5 Flash](api/models/gemini.md) model.

 ```python {title="hello_world.py"}
 from pydantic_ai import Agent